danielpataki/Pile-Gallery/pile-gallery/trunk/README.txt

 Pile Gallery should also work on all your devices like tablets and phones.
 It is completely responsive, going into a one-column layout on smaller screens

+I'd like to say a special thank you to Pedro Botelho for his [Codrops Post](http://tympanus.net/codrops/2012/11/21/adaptive-thumbnail-pile-effect-with-automatic-grouping/) upon which we based the Javascript functionality of the plugin.
+Take a look at [his work](http://tympanus.net/codrops/author/pbotelho/), it's awesome!

 == Installation ==

 1. Upload `pile-gallery.zip` to the `/wp-content/plugins/` directory